-When you are in a relationship where God isn’t at the center, you will feel confused and conflicted.
-You feel the Holy Spirit warn you of the danger the other person will inflict on you, whether physically or emotionally, or mentally.
-Yet, when feel-good hormones such as endorphins are released due to intimacy or a romantic gesture from the other half, our mind contradicts the Holy Spirit’s warnings.
+You will feel confused and conflicted when God isn’t at the center of a relationship.
+The Holy Spirit warns you of the danger the other person will inflict on you, whether physically, emotionally, or mentally.
+Yet when feel-good hormones such as endorphins are released due to intimacy or a romantic gesture from the other half, your mind contradicts the Holy Spirit’s warnings.

-When God isn’t at the center of the relationship, there is no clear goal and purpose to the relationship.
-You both just go with what feels good, and most of the time, what ‘feels good’ is what’s bad for you.
+When God isn’t at the center of the relationship, there is no clear goal or purpose.
+You both do what feels good; most of the time, what feels good is bad for you.

 You remain miserable

-Love does not entirely make us blind, yet sometimes we choose to be blinded by the pleasures of this world.
+Love does not entirely make us blind, yet sometimes, we choose to be blinded by the pleasures of this world.
 You know you have a dangerous soul tie because being with the other person makes you miserable.
-You may feel depressed, hopeless, and angry because that person is keeping you away from God’s presence.
+You may feel depressed, hopeless, and angry because that person keeps you away from God’s presence.

-The feeling that your heart isn’t in the right place because God gave us the gift of wisdom and knowledge through the Holy Spirit.
+You may feel that your heart isn’t in the right place because God gave you the gift of wisdom and knowledge through the Holy Spirit.
 Yet, due to worldly pleasures, we become blindsided and ignore the warnings and opportunities to sever the bonds of the dangerous soul tie.

 Whether healthy or not, a soul tie will make us vulnerable.
 Deep connections will entangle our emotions and even our minds to the other person.
 This results in a change in perspective and sometimes feeling emotions that we don’t usually have.

 For dangerous soul ties, this becomes an unending cycle of battling negative thoughts that only occur now that you’re with that person.
-You will struggle with your emotions and interaction with people outside of the soul tie.
-Being in a dangerous soul tie breaks your will and fogs up your mind.
+You will struggle with your emotions and interaction with people outside the soul tie.
+Being in a dangerous soul ties breaks your will and fogs your mind.
 It skews your beliefs and your sense of right from wrong.

 When Does a Soul Tie Become Dangerous?